Please note that all fees and concessionary prices on the Varndean Adult Education website may be subject to change

 If you are in receipt of a means tested benefit or on a low income you may apply to the Learning Support Fund for help with travel and childcare costs.
 You may also be able to get some help with tuition fees if you are working, but on a low income.
 You will be required to complete additional forms and will have to provide proof of benefit or income evidence to support your application.
 Please contact the Adult Education Office on 01273 546602 for further information.

 Paying in Instalments

-If your course is longer than 1 term and costs more than £150 you may apply to pay in three instalments.
+If your course costs more than £200 you may apply to pay in three instalments.
 You must complete and sign an instalment form.
-The first payment of 40% will be taken immediately, followed by two further payments of 30% each over the following 2 months.
+The first payment will be taken immediately, followed by a further payment at the start of the course and a final payment 2 months later.
 Please note that a handling charge of 10% of the course fee (up to a maximum of £30) is added to all instalment payments.
 You will still be liable for the full cost of the course if you leave the course prior to all instalments being paid.
-Please contact the Registry on 01273 546604 for further information.
+Please contact the Registry Department on 01273 546604 for further information.

 19+ Advanced Learning Loans for Level 3 Qualifications